aib/aibsmod-q3/aibsmod/readme.txt

 		See the section entitled "The Enhanced Speed Meter" below.

 	* am_drawButtons <0/1>
-		This setting controls whether an overlay indicating the buttons pressed by the current player (or spectator target) will be drawn.
+		This setting controls whether an overlay indicating the buttons pressed by the current player (or spectatee) will be drawn.

 	* am_drawFootballTracer <0/1>
 		If set to 1, a line will be drawn from the current player's position towards the football.
 It will have the possessor's team color (or white.)
 This setting is currently disabled.